hypermedia-app/hypermedia.app/guides/hydra-box/readme.md

 ## Installation

-hydra-box is an NPM package and an express middlware:
+hydra-box is an NPM package and an has to be installed together with Express:

 ```shell
 npm i --save hydra-box express